 2. Diameter measurement

-In this schedule, a “diameter tape” means a tape calibrated to record the diameter of the circumference being measured.
+In this schedule, a diameter tape means a tape calibrated to record the diameter of the circumference being measured.

 The diameter of logs shall be measured with a diameter tape at a point equi-distant from the top of the sloven and —